MaptimeSEA/maptimesea.github.io/_posts/2017-09-06-introtogis.markdown

 * Load [data](https://github.com/christyheaton/MaptimeSea_092017) related to the 2017 Total Solar Eclipse.
 * Learn how to find projections, change layer styles, and layer control operations.
 * Install the OpenLayers plugin to get access to awesome basemaps.
-* Reproject data to get ready for processing.
+* Reproject data to get it ready for processing.
 * Identify cities in the eclipse's path of totality using the clip tool.

 ## Want more?